-"Sure it feels a little risky," Brunjes told the New Times earlier this week while taking a break from his day job at FP&L. "We're shooting for the moon."
-In Rivers, Brunjes teams up with his former Under Every Green Tree bandmates, drummer Jon Wagner and bassist Brent Ray, and adds a new collaborator in guitarist Eric Blythe.
+"Sure, it feels a little risky," Brunjes told New Times earlier this week while taking a break from his day job at FP&L. "We're shooting for the moon."
+In Rivers, Brunjes teams up with his former Under Every Green Tree band mates, drummer Jon Wagner and bassist Brent Ray, and adds a new collaborator in guitarist Eric Blythe.
 Brunjes said all of them are more excited than nervous.
-The quartet is content with their final product and eager to see the public's reception.
+The quartet is content with the final product and eager to see the public's reception.

-For Brunjes, Rivers's lo-fi, reflective, surfy garage rock is a return from a two year hiatus from making music.
-He experienced some critical success with the former alternative acoustic project Under Every Green Tree, but states he is much happier in Rivers.
-UEGT was more of a solo project for Brunjes, where Rivers is a full-on collaborative effort.
+For Brunjes, Rivers' lo-fi, reflective, surfy garage rock is a return from a two-year hiatus from making music.
+He experienced some critical success with the former alternative acoustic project Under Every Green Tree but says he is much happier in Rivers.
+UEGT was more of a solo project for Brunjes, whereas Rivers is a full-on collaborative effort.
 Teaming up with Blythe has been instrumental. "[Blythe] is the mechanic behind this whole operation," explained Brunjes.
 "He hears things I don't and adds different elements to songs that I wouldn't ever come up with myself."

 Rivers offers him a chance to explore stylistically too.
 Where UEGT was a folk experience, Rivers is more aggressive and "fun to play."